-- If none of the URSP rules received from this SNPN or from the PCF of the network (HPLMN or SNPN) holding the credentials match, then the UE evaluates (in precedence order) the URSP rules, if any, pre-configured in the UE.
+- If none of the above URSP rules received from this SNPN or from the PCF of the network (HPLMN or SNPN) holding the credentials match or if there is no URSP rules (except "match all" URSP rule) received from this SNPN (or if the UE is required to not accept any URSP rules from this SNPN) and there is no URSP rules (except "match all" URSP rule) received from the PCF of the network holding the credentials, then the UE evaluates (in precedence order) the URSP rules, if any, pre-configured in the UE.

+- If there is no matching URSP rules according to the above, the UE uses UE Local Configuration if any.

+- If none of the URSP Rules, except the URSP rule with the "match all" Traffic descriptor, matches, nor the UE Local Configuration matches, the UE. evaluates the URSP rule with the “match all” Traffic descriptor. as follows:

+-- The UE first uses the URSP rule with the “match all” Traffic descriptor., if any, provisioned (signalled) by the PCF of this SNPN, following the procedure described in clause 6.6.2.3.

+- If there is no URSP rule with the “match all” Traffic descriptor. from provisioned (signalled) by the PCF of this SNPN, then the UE uses the "match all" URSP rule, if any, provisioned (signalled) by the PCF of the network (HPLMN or SNPN) holding the credentials when previously registered in the network holding the credentials, following the procedure described in clause 6.6.2.3.- If no URSP rules are received from this SNPN or from the PCF of the network (HPLMN or SNPN) holding the credentials, then the UE evaluates (in precedence order) the URSP rules, if any, pre-configured in the UE.

 Only the URSP rules provisioned (signalled) by the PCF are used by the UE, if both URSP rules provisioned (signalled) by the PCF and pre-configured URSP rules are present.
 If no URSP rule is provisioned (signalled) by the PCF, and the UE has pre-configured rules configured in both the USIM and ME, then only the pre-configured URSP rules configured in the USIM is used.